Introducing the History Scotland lectures

 The inaugural lecture

-The inaugural entry in The History Scotland Lectures will be a debate between Professor Murray Pittock (University of Glasgow) and Professor Christopher Whatley (University of Dundee) on ‘Who were the Jacobites and what did they want for Scotland?’.
-Professors Whatley and Pittock are two of Scotland’s leading experts on the18th century, and in this debate they will discuss the nature of Jacobitism and the movement’s thinking on Scotland and Britain.
+The inaugural entry in The History Scotland Lectures was a debate between Professor Murray Pittock (University of Glasgow) and Professor Christopher Whatley (University of Dundee) on ‘Who were the Jacobites and what did they want for Scotland?’.
+Professors Whatley and Pittock are two of Scotland’s leading experts on the18th century, and in this debate they discussed the nature of Jacobitism and the movement’s thinking on Scotland and Britain.

 To reserve a place on the next lecture, on 30 August 2018 in Inverness, or for general enquiries, email us, or alternatively call 0113 2002922.